inab/EMBO-bioinfocore-2021/docs/introduction/trainers.md

 <div style="width:150px; height: 150px; border-radius:50%; background-image:url({{'assets/images/profiles/EvaAlloza.jpg' | relative_url}}); background-size: cover; background-repeat: no-repeat; background-position: center; float: left; margin: 15px 15px 15px 0px;"></div>

+[Eva Alloza](https://www.linkedin.com/in/evaalloza/) is a training/communications/support officer at the coordination node of the Spanish National Bioinformatics Institute (INB), hosted by the Barcelona Supercomputing Center (BSC), which is also leading the Spanish node of ELIXIR (ELIXIR-ES).
+She is deeply involved in the ELIXIR Training platform, deputy Head of Node, and other ELIXIR initiatives such as Impact, Industry and the Tools platform.
+As part of BSC, Eva is also involved in other projects, for instance, BioExcel, EuCanImage, VEIS, DECIDER and Bioinfo4Women.
+Her background is as an agricultural engineer by UPC and UdL in Spain, where she was mainly interested in livestock breeding.
+Then she had the chance to pursue an MSc in Bioinformatics at Cranfield University and a master thesis in the microarray facility at the VUmc.
+Eva was a PhD candidate in functional genomics at Joaquin Dopazo’s lab at Principe Felipe Research Center (CIPF) about cancer genome functional organisation.
+She holds a Master’s degree in Scientific, Medical and Environmental Communication by Pompeu Fabra University (UPF), after which she managed the Bioinformatics Barcelona Association’s operations for five years.
+Eva is currently enrolled in several modules of the Executive Masters in Management of Research Infrastructures (EMMRI) by Università degli Studi di Milano-Bicocca.

 <br style="clear:both" />

 ## Ezgi Karaca